-Where does this leave the case for existential risk mitigation?
+Where does this discussion leave the case for existential risk mitigation?
 To some extent, this depends on readers' views about the cost-effectiveness of existing opportunities to mitigate existential risks.
-Perhaps some efforts to mitigate existential risks are so cost-effective that they can be justified only by their benefits for agents alive today (Shulman and Thornley forthcoming).
+Perhaps some efforts to mitigate existential risks are so cost-effective that they can be justified only by their benefits for agents alive today ([removed]).
 The arguments of this paper will do little to challenge the value of such interventions.
 More generally, we might sympathize with Ord (2020), who bemoans the fact that the world spends more on ice cream than on existential risk mitigation.
+Existential risk mitigation could turn out to be, on the current margin, quite valuable.
 But in general, the models of this paper suggest that existential risk mitigation may not be as important as many pessimists have taken it to be, and crucially that pessimism is a hindrance rather than a support to the case for existential risk mitigation.
 The case for existential risk mitigation is strongest under more optimistic assumptions about existential risk.